Deconstructing vocabulary to connect ideas involves:

 Encourage students to clarify and elaborate on clarifications.
 Ensure that classroom rules are established for student participation and respect of each other’s input.

-This strategy can be used with great success in other key learning areas (KLAs).
-Before beginning a new unit of work, a teacher will determine the most important words for the topic and splash or display them across the room.
-A word splash may also be used as a culminating activity by using the vocabulary words as a category in a jeopardy-style game or by having the students quiz others (teachers/students).
-The students can also demonstrate their math, science, or social studies knowledge by using the original Word Splash cards or stickers as the basis of an informative hallway bulletin board for other classes to read and learn from.
+This strategy can be used with great success in other key learning areas.
+Before beginning a new unit of work, determine the most important words for the topic and splash or display them across the room.
+A word splash may also be used as a culminating activity by using vocabulary words as a category in a jeopardy-style game or by having the students quiz others (teachers/students).
+Students can also demonstrate their math, science, or social studies knowledge by using the original Word Splash cards or stickers as the basis of an informative hallway bulletin board for other classes to read and learn from.

 The word splash strategy sets the stage for vocabulary acquisition by giving the students a method for organising and storing the new words.
 The more the students interact with the new terms by predicting their meanings, illustrating the definitions and creating a folder word splash, the easier it is for them to comprehend the content area topic they are studying.
 Teachers can build on the vocabulary strategy by using the words as part of their culminating activity.

-NSW syllabus – EN1-9B: Understand how texts are made cohesive through resources, for example word associations, synonyms, and antonyms
+EN1-9B: Understand how texts are made cohesive through resources, for example word associations, synonyms, and antonyms.